-The environmental and social features and receptors assessed in this ESIA are referred to as valued environmental and social components (VECs).
-Project and cumulative impacts on VECs, listed in Section 6, are assessed in this ESIA.
+The environmental and social features and receptors assessed in this ESIA are referred to as valued environmental and social components (VEC).
+Project and cumulative impacts on VECs, listed in Section 6 of Volume 1 and Section 4 of Volume 2, are assessed in this ESIA.